Sneha-Yadav697/Ecommerce_Website/README.md

 # Ecommerce_Website
 Its an Ecommerce_Website with Add-to-cart functionality and Login Functionality.
-* I added products details of json file and used it as an api.
+* I added products details to json file and used it as an api.
 * I showed the products on page by using html template tag.
 And Showed those product templates details by clone the object data.
 * I used browser local storage to store products data which were added to the cart.
 * In local storage I stored id, Quantity and price of the products.